HRNGR/DevOps/hands-on/Kubernetes/eks-01-managing-kubernete-cluster-with-eks/README.md

 }
 ```

-## Part 1 - Creating the Kubernetes Cluster on EKS
+## Part 1 - Creating the Kubernetes Cluster on EKS    ## BURADA KALDIK

 1. Direct the students to AWS EKS Service webpage.